 2014 will be a year of significant growth and change for crisis intervention in Colorado and for Metro Crisis Services as an organization.
 We invite you to experience the “Metro Crisis Services difference” first hand

 Do you have a story you would like to share about your experience with MCS?
 Share Your Story here and become a source of hope for others in our community.

 Now, Colorado's mental health and substance abuse treatment providers can help their clients, even on weekends or when they're out-of-office.
 Click here to learn.

-The MCS Crisis Line is a proud provider of the National Suicide Lifeline and is proud to be Accredited with of the American Association of Suicidology.
+Rocky Mountain Crisis Partners is a proud provider of the National Suicide Lifeline and is proud to be Accredited with of the American Association of Suicidology.

 "It's amazing what you can accomplish if you don't care who gets the credit."
 Harry S. Truman